SREagle999/m3-2026-pv/README.md

 For each model, include an example with a dataset (feel free to import a new dataset into the folder too!!)

 Files to be written:
-- linear regression (single + multivariable + output stats + transforms) - SPENCER is planning to work on this
+- linear regression (multivariable + output stats + transforms) - SPENCER is planning to work on this
-- logistic regression (+ confusion matrix) - SPENCER is planning to work on this
+- logistic regression (+ confusion matrix)
 - (S)ARIMA(X) (+ box-cox transform)
 - Markov chain (+ nonhomogeneous markov chain)
 - k-nearest neighbors